 - You need to maximise storage, and while you don’t have much floor space, you do have wall space.
 Installing floor to ceiling bookshelves creates huge amounts of storage for everything from books to ornaments, without impeding on the space your floor has.

 - If you’re living in a small apartment, smash through some of the walls to create a more open living space.
 Doing this means extra windows in one large room, and more floor space to play with!

 - Adding small lofts that take advantage of high ceilings mean that you can literally stack your space with even more, well, space.
 Check out these loft reading nook ideas for above your kitchen!

 - Having a space under the stairs doesn’t mean you leave it abandoned, Harry Potter style.
-Change your space and fit cupboards and drawers that could fit anything you like inside.
+Change that small space and fit cupboards and drawers that could fit anything you like inside.
 This gives you tons of extra storage so that your home is free of clutter.

 - Rip out the door frames and instead install these sliding walls.
-By doing this, a small apartment or house can look twice as big, with light spilling in from all angles.
+By doing this, a small space in an apartment or house can look twice as big, with light spilling in from all angles.

 - As an added bonus to the above, why not have glass walls between living spaces instead of the traditional?
 You’ll give a whole illusion of space that isn’t even there.

 - Mirrors can instantly double the size of any room if they’re big enough, so use this cheap hack to make your space look massive.

 A tiny house doesn’t have to have a tiny personality, and as long as you have a creative brain, your home can look amazing.